Gauhati HC CJ Dhulia, Justice Pardiwala of Guj HC take oath as SC judges | Law-Order

 He later became the chief justice of the High Court of Assam, Mizoram, Nagaland, and Arunachal Pradesh on January 10, 2021.

-Justice Pardiwala, born on August 12, 1965, started practicing law in the High Court of Gujarat in 1990.
+Justice Pardiwala, born on August 12, 1965, started practising law in the High Court of Gujarat in 1990.

 The CJI, who himself will demit office on August 26 this year, has been successful in evolving consensus in the five-judge collegium to unanimously recommend a record number of 11 names so far, since August last year.